-This brings me to the delicate and rapidly emerging issue of privilege, which many of us (though nowhere near enough) are currently working through.
-(Yes, my choice of the word "emerging" shows that I have enjoyed a lot of privileges.)
+This brings me to the delicate issue of privilege, which many of us (though nowhere near enough) are currently working through.
 The most pernicious thing about privilege is its invisibility to those who have it: you don't notice when things are going the way they ought to.
 (People without a particular privilege more easily notice when things consistently don't go the right way.)
 Privilege is an immunity1 from some specific garbage behaviors, whose absence is easily overlooked.
 People who complain about an overemphasis on ethnicity or gender have probably lived the privilege of not being reminded repeatedly of how their details are different from others.
-As a small example, I have never been mistaken for a custodian, office staffer, security officer or food server at a conference, nor given the stink-eye as a suspected interloper during refreshment breaks.
+As a small example, I have never been mistaken for a custodian, office staffer, security officer or food server at a conference, nor given the stinkeye as a suspected interloper during refreshment breaks.
 It is an essential exercise to reflect periodically on one's own privileges.
 I keep finding new ones.

-&lt;sup>1To the extent that privilege is immunity, I think "immunity" is the better term for effecting change.
+1To the extent that privilege is immunity, I think "immunity" is the better term for effecting change.
 Any privilege is limited; people will simultaneously deny they have it, and fight to keep it.
 But immunity spreads and we all realize that the community is stronger when everyone shares in it.
-My personal goal is that everyone in the mathematical community should enjoy all privileges.
+My personal goal is that everyone in the mathematical community should enjoy all its privileges.

 Like power, privilege is systemically asymmetric in our interactions: only one of us looks like the professor in a cartoon.
 And one of my many privileges over the years is that I haven't had to overcome demographic bigotry to establish myself as a plausible authority figure.
 (To be fair, I've had to deal with my own temperamental discomfort with the professional necessity of being an authority figure.)
 If privilege issues come up as we work together (bad assumptions, unintended affronts, etc.) please let me know as soon as possible, so I can fix what I'm doing.
-It is not your job to educate me in general, but I appreciate being told when it is glaringly obvious that I don't know something I should.
+It is not your job to educate me in general, but I appreciate being informed when it is glaringly obvious that I don't know something specific that I should.